HaritJaiswal/Algorithmic-Trading/README.md

 # Algorithmic-Trading
 Algorithmic trading using Python

-This repo is based on the freecodecamp [Youtube course](https://youtu.be/xfzGZB4HhEE).
+This repo is based on the freecodecamp [Youtube course](https://youtu.be/xfzGZB4HhEE) taught by [@nickmccullum](https://github.com/nickmccullum/algorithmic-trading-python).

+Here we build three.